-In the controlled portions of clinical trials of TNF-antagonists, more cases of malignancies including lymphoma have been observed among patients receiving a TNF-antagonist, including adalimumab, compared with control patients (see 4.8 ADVERSE EFFECTS (UNDESIRABLE EFFECTS) - Malignancies).
+In the controlled portions of clinical trials of TNF-antagonists, more cases of malignancies including lymphoma have been observed among patients receiving a TNF-antagonist, including adalimumab, compared with control patients (see section 4.8 - Malignancies).
 However, the occurrence was rare.
 Furthermore, there is an increased background lymphoma risk in rheumatoid arthritis patients with long-standing, highly active inflammatory disease, which complicates the risk estimation.